Favorite Travel Quotes

 TOMBS FOR THE BRAVE

-As a group the war memorials in D.C. celebrate the valor of our American soldiers.
+As a group the war memorials in D.C. commemorate the valor of our American soldiers.
 The Vietnam Veterans Memorial honors the men and women who served in one of America’s most divisive wars.
 Inscribed on the Wall are the names of 58,000 men and woman who were killed or remain missing.

 The newest of the memorials is the World War II Memorial, which honors the 16 million who served in the armed forces of the U.S., and the 400,000-plus who died in that war.
 It is the only 20th Century event commemorated on the “central axis” of the National Mall, and President Clinton dedicated the memorial site on Veterans Day 1995.